mino29/tokyo-night-grub/README.md

 ## Compatibility
 > It should be compatible with all linux distros that uses grub

-But I only used ubuntu, fedora and arch  so far, so your milage may vary.
+But I only used ubuntu, fedora and arch  so far, so your mileage may vary.

 ## Install